Catrionamcd/ViewsIt-Site/README.md

 ## Existing Features

 ### Registration/Login Forms
-* I created a new layout for user registration on the site.
-I also created a new layout to the forms for the login and logout screens.
+* A new layout was created for user registration on the site.
+A new layout was also created for the login and logout forms.

 ![alt text](assets/images/Register-User-Screen.png)